 Originally founded as Christian Female College, the college changed its name to Columbia College in 1970.
 That year, it transitioned from a two-year women's college to a four-year coeducational college.

 The college offers associate and bachelor's degrees, as well as master's degrees at the main campus, selected venues and online.

 - The traditional campus and evening program are located in Columbia, Mo.

-- The college also has 35 locations in 13 states and Cuba.
+- The college also has more than 30 locations in multiple states and Cuba.

 - more than 1211 traditional campus students